State-by-State Guide to Face Mask Requirements

-Learn more: Read California's state face-covering guidance.
+Learn more: Read California's updated face-covering guidance.

 Learn more: Read the Colorado health department's mask guidance.

-Learn more: Read Connecticut’s current mask guidance.
+Learn more: Read Connecticut’s current COVID-19 health guidance.

-Learn more: Read Delaware's updated mask policy.
+Learn more: Read Delaware's face-covering guidance.

 Florida recommends but has not required face coverings for the general public.
-Several cities and large counties, including Miami-Dade, Palm Beach and Hillsborough (which includes Tampa), had mask requirements, but Gov. Ron DeSantis issued an executive order May 3 that barred local governments and school systems from imposing COVID-19 restrictions, including mask rules.
+Several cities and large counties, including Miami-Dade, Palm Beach and Hillsborough (which includes Tampa), had mask requirements, but Gov. Ron DeSantis issued an executive order May 3, 2021. that barred local governments and school systems from imposing COVID-19 restrictions, including mask rules.